kingdido999/zooming/README.md

 <img src="img/sample.jpg" data-action="zoom" />
 ```

-You can also personalize zoomable images in JavaScript:
+You can also define zoomable images in JavaScript:

 ```javascript
 Zooming.listen('.selector') // or